OcelotBabou/Quartz/content/2-The World/Regions/Locations/The Lost City of Kharzhum.md

 ---
 **Overview:**

-The Lost City of Kharzhum is a legendary ancient city hidden deep within the valleys of Phemus Reach.
+The Lost City of Kharzhum is a legendary ancient city hidden deep within the valleys of [[Phemus Reach]].
 Believed to have been built by a forgotten civilization of giants, Kharzhum is shrouded in mystery and intrigue, with tales of incredible wealth and powerful artifacts said to be hidden within its ruins.
 The city's elusive nature and the dangers of Phemus Reach make it a tantalizing yet perilous destination for adventurers and treasure hunters.

 **Description:**